Covid 19 coronavirus: Govt removed wage subsidy test despite warnings that strong companies would take it

 "There is some evidence that this rule is a barrier to accessing the subsidy, and that confusion about it's interpreation is creating uncertainty for firms trying to make hugely consequential business decisions," Treasury warned.

-In its initial format the Government expected the scheme would cost no more than $5.1 billion but over time as it was expanded the estimated cost rose to $12b.
+In its initial format the Government expected the scheme would cost no more than $5.1 billion but over time as it was expanded the estimated cost rose to $8b-$12b.